 The problem: You just bought a 4K TV and it works and looks great, but the sound quality of its built-in speakers is trash.
 You can’t hear the dialogue.
 The bass is terrible.
 And the sound is just too quiet, even when you crank it.
 You want to improve your TV’s sound but you don’t want to deal with all the moving pieces of a surround sound system and you don’t want to spend a ton — what should you do?

-The answer: Lucky for you, there are two that are pretty easy.
+The answer: Lucky for you, you have a few great options that will improve your TV's sound.
 First, you can buy a soundbar.
-Or two, you can buy an AV receiver and a pair of loudspeakers.
-Both can be done affordably and with very little setup hassles.
+Two, you can buy a speaker system that plugs right into your TV.
+Or three, you can go the traditional route of buying an AV receiver and a pair of passive loudspeakers.
+All three options can be done affordably and with very little setup hassles.
 But which should you choose?

 Those are all very important questions to answer before setting out on your journey.

 A soundbar is the easiest of the three options, as it’s just one speaker and it’s essentially just a plug-and-play operation.
 It’s (probably) the more affordable option, too.
 There are a lot of different soundbars options out there, but we recommend that that you buy at least a three-channel (3.0) soundbar.
 This means that the soundbar will three separate drivers in it — for left, right and center — and sound significantly better and more immersive than just your TV.